-Deadline: The essay is due on Canvas by 11:59pm on Friday 9 April.
+Deadline: The project is due by 11:59pm on Friday 9 April.

-Assessment: I will assess the essay based on quality of historical argument and analysis ( $\sim$ 40%), demonstrated historical research and effective use of evidence ( $\sim$ 40%), written expression ( $\sim$ 20%), and adherence to instructions and principles of academic integrity (required to pass).
-Your incorporation of earlier feedback will be factored into each category as relevant.
+Assessment: The project will be evaluated based on historical argument and analytical insight (~40%), demonstrated historical research and effective use of evidence (~40%), style or expression appropriate to medium/genre and intended audience/purpose (~20%), and adherence to instructions and principles of academic integrity (required to pass).
+Your incorporation of feedback will be factored into the assessment of each category as relevant.